Let Assisting Hands Help Prevent In-Home Falls

 - Environmental Factors

 To make matters worse, those who have fallen once are very likely to fall again within 6 months.
 Current data suggests a rate as high as 75%.
-While this is all very troubling, there are actions that you and your loved ones can take to minimize these risks, and our experts here at Assisting Hands Schaumburg want to help.
+While this is all very troubling, there are actions that you and your loved ones can take to minimize these risks, and our experts here at Assisting Hands Schaumburg, IL want to help.

 Consult Your Doctor